wavefrontHQ/docs/pages/doc/logging_faq.md

     ```
     {% include tip.html content="For information on the attributes that you can send for logs, see [What’s a Tanzu Observability Log?](logging_overview.html#whats-a-tanzu-observability-log)" %}

-    Example: Use the following command if you are running the proxy locally and using port 2878:
+    For example, use the following command if you are running the proxy locally and using port 2878:

     ```
     curl --location --request POST 'http://localhost:2878/logs/json_array?f=logs_json_arr' \